FTarfasse/quick-perf-wiki/Easily-detect-and-fix-N-plus-One-SELECT-with-QuickPerf.md

    Params:[(2)]
 ```

-To fix this N+1 SELECT, you can use JOIN FETCH or a LEFT JOIN FETCH:
+To fix this N+1 SELECT, we can use JOIN FETCH or a LEFT JOIN FETCH:
 ```java
     List<Player> players = fromPlayer.getResultList();
     TypedQuery<Player> fromPlayer = entityManager.createQuery("FROM Player p LEFT JOIN FETCH p.team"